 However, once we headed away from the main harbour in Hydra Town, the island was exactly as I’d imagined it to be.

 Whether you’re here for a few days or a few weeks, here are a selection of sights and activities that I’d recommend.
+A few of the best things to do on the Greek island of Hydra.

 Take the Hydra Town Labyrinth Challenge